osrf/cloudsim-portal/README.md

 You need the following: nodejs (version 4 and up) and gulp

-* If you are running Trusty, you should use with nodesource:
+If you are running Ubuntu Trusty or older distributions, you should install using nodesource:

     curl https://deb.nodesource.com/setup_4.x | sudo -E bash -

-to install nodejs:
+Otherwise, install using apt-get:

     sudo apt-get install -y nodejs nodejs-legacy npm redis-server mercurial sudo npm install -g gulp

 #### MongoDB ####